kubeedge/community/sig-robotics/proposal/Generating Action Sequences for Robot Task Plans using LLM/README.md

 - Microsoft [PromptCraft-Robotics](https://github.com/microsoft/PromptCraft-Robotics/tree/main)
 - Nvidia [VOYAGER](https://github.com/MineDojo/Voyager)

-This proposal provides a basic robot LLM Agent (RoboAgent) for RoboSDK, enabling robot developers and users to use LLM prompt to drive robots in an intelligent manner.
+This proposal provides a basic robot LLM Agent (RoboAgent) based on [RoboSDK](https://github.com/KubeEdge4Robotics/robosdk), enabling robot developers and users to use LLM prompt to drive robots in an intelligent manner.

 # 2. Goals
 For developers or end users of RoboSDK, the goals of the RoboAgent are:

-1. Test the perception, planning, and control algorithms of a robot in complex navigation and grasping tasks, both indoors and outdoors, based on given instructions (e.g. "Go to the front of that BYD car and check if anything important has been left behind").
-Utilize large language models like ChatGPT for this purpose.
+1. Test the perception, planning, and control algorithms of a robot in complex navigation and grasping tasks, both indoors and outdoors, based on given instructions (e.g. "Go to the kitchen and help me get an apple.").
+Utilize large language models like gpt-3.5-turbo for this purpose.

-2. Perform closed-loop verification of the developed algorithms in **Gazebo** simulation environment.
+2. Perform closed-loop verification of the developed algorithms in **[Gazebo](https://gazebosim.org/home)** simulation environment.

 3. Deploy the data transmission model and other development processes using RoboSDK.